 - The gums are reshaped by grafting techniques.

-Periodontal is a severe gum-related disease which is caused due to plaque and tartar.
-It causes deterioration of the gums and would lead to the spreading of the infection to the pulp of the teeth.
-Gum surgery is a good option to reverse the damage caused due to diseases such as periodontal and gingivitis.
+Periodontal is a severe gum-related disease that is caused due to plaque and tartar.
+It causes deterioration of the gums and would cause infection to the pulp of the teeth.
+Gum surgery is an excellent option to reverse the damage caused due to diseases such as periodontal and gingivitis.
 Only mild pain is experienced by people undergoing gum surgery.
-Pain reducing methods such as the use of an ice pack and taking painkillers can help reduce the swelling and pain.
+Pain-reducing methods such as using an ice pack and taking painkillers can help reduce swelling and pain.

 Call us at 408-275-0768 or schedule an appointment with our dental professionals at our office in San Jose, CA.